lestrrat-go/jwx/cmd/jwx/README.md

 I highly recommend [github.com/latchset/jose](https://github.com/latchset/jose) for the same purpose, but you might prefer to use `jwx` for its pure-Go implementation.

+All examples use the "full" name for command names and option names, but you can use the short forms interchangeably.

 # jwx jwk

+Work with JWKs

 ## jwx jwk generate